NS defaulter who stayed outside Singapore without permit for more than 8 years gets jail

 He was told that he had committed offences for remaining outside Singapore without a valid permit and for failing to register for NS.

-He was advised to return to Singapore and report to CMB to resolve his offences.
+He was advised to return to Singapore and report to CMPB to resolve his offences.

-Lim sought legal assistance, and eventually reported at CMB on Mar 7, 2017.
+Lim sought legal assistance, and eventually reported at the base on Mar 7, 2017.

 The prosecution sought at least 20 weeks' jail, while defence lawyer Danny Quah asked for a fine of S$10,000.